 Either way, one thing is clear: it is both delicious and healthy.
 It contains nutrients such as iron, calcium, magnesium, and manganese.

-It is also a good source of prebiotic, which is a type of fiber that feeds the gut’s microbes.
-In the process, prebiotic helps increase the colonies of helpful microorganisms.
+It is also a good source of prebiotics, which is a type of fiber that feeds the gut’s microbes.
+In this process, prebiotics help strengthen the colonies of helpful microorganisms.

-One of the staples of Korean dishes, kimchi is fermented vegetables usually cabbage with seasonings.
-These can include ginger, garlic, and scallions.
+One of the staples of Korean dishes, kimchi is fermented vegetables, usually cabbage with seasonings.
+These can include ginger, garlic, red chilli flakes, and scallions.

 It is rich in vitamins C, B vitamins, and A, which is good for the eyesight.
 It is low in sugar and fat, as well as abundant in essential amino acids.

 Most of all, it is a probiotic due to lactobacilli produced during fermentation.
-In a 2011 study about kimchi, it showed positive effects against cholesterol and antimicrobial activity.
+A 2011 study about kimchi showed positive effects against cholesterol and antimicrobial activity.

-You can make kimchi or buy a bottle.
-If you want the convenience of the latter, see to it you’re getting organic vegan probiotics.
+You can make kimchi or buy it pre-made.
+If you want the convenience of the latter, check the label to ensure you’re getting organic vegan probiotics.

 Similar to kimchi, sauerkraut is a popular German dish, although some experts say it originated in China.
-It is also fermented cabbage, although this is tangier than kimchi.
+It is also fermented cabbage, although it is typically tangier and less spicy than kimchi.

 An analysis of the dish published in 2014 revealed that it may reduce the chances of local inflammation.
 It may also inhibit activities that promote cancer.